This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Studies have shown that a high dose can be effective in protecting DNA, which can reduce the risk for cell mutation and cancer development.

-Other studies show that in areas of the world where the soil is lowest in selenium, cancer risk is increased when compared to areas that have higher levels naturally available.
+Other studies have shown that in areas of the world where the soil is lowest in selenium, cancer risk is increased when compared to areas that have higher levels naturally available.

-Selenium supports immunity because it’s needed for the proper functioning of the immune system — plus it’s a key nutrient in counteracting the development of viruses, including HIV.
+Selenium benefits immunity because it’s needed for the proper functioning of the immune system.
+Plus, it’s a key nutrient in counteracting the development of viruses, including HIV.

 In patients who have already contracted HIV, it’s been shown to be useful in slowing down the progression of the disease into AIDS.

-Low selenium levels are associated with an increased risk of developing cardiovascular disease, potentially along with suffering from a stroke or heart attack.
+Low levels of this mineral are associated with an increased risk of developing cardiovascular disease, potentially along with suffering from a stroke or heart attack.
 Supplements, or an increase of selenium-rich foods, may be able to help prevent coronary heart disease by protecting arteries against plaque buildup and damage.

-It’s believed that dietary selenium may benefit heart health due to its ability to fight inflammation, increase blood flow, reduce free radical oxidative stress and help with antioxidant activity.
+It’s believed that dietary selenium benefits heart health due to its ability to fight inflammation, increase blood flow, reduce free radical oxidative stress and help with antioxidant activity.

 Is selenium good for your thyroid?
 Yes, because this mineral acts as a catalyst for the production of active thyroid hormones.